Drink in hand, bitter expression, generally haggard appearance...yep, we've got ourselves a Classic Drunk.

 Charles Bukowski's alter ego, Henry Chinaski.
 Most of Bukowski's novels are autobiographical, so it's pretty obvious that he really enjoyed beer by the bucketful.

-Several Marian Keyes-novels feature alcoholics, such as Lucy's father and her boyfriend Gus in Lucy Sullivan is getting married and of course the alcoholics in the treatment centre in Rachel's Holiday.
+Several of Marian Keyes's novels feature alcoholics, such as Lucy's father and her boyfriend Gus in Lucy Sullivan is getting married and of course the alcoholics in the treatment centre in Rachel's Holiday.

 Several Stephen King protagonists (especially the writers), have this particular affliction, most notably Jack Torrance from The Shining (also Danny Torrance in Doctor Sleep) and Jim Gardener from The Tommyknockers.
 King himself went through alcoholism and recovery during the course of his career, so that's not too surprising.
 Ironically, many people think he wrote better books before he stopped drinking.
 In his memoirs, King himself denies that there's any relationship between being a good writer and being an alcoholic.